 - Nursing supportive services

 - Homes offering staff who are fluent in American Sign Language

 We understand that our members require various degrees of medical and personal attention.
 We know that in addition to these needs, they deserve an enriched quality of life that makes everyday life enjoyable.

 Guild Care Group (GCG) is always looking to add to its caregiver staff.
-GCG owns and operates group homes for the developmentally disabled, and has a Home and Community Based Services program, always looking for good people who love to help others.
+GCG owns and operates group homes for people who have a developmental disability and has a Home and Community Based Services program, always looking for good people who love to help others.
 Please refer to the CONTACT PAGE for more information.

 GCG is an Arizona funded Qualified Vendor, and must submit applicant information for fingerprint and background clearance.
 The application process has clearance and background check steps which may disqualify you, or allow you to proceed.
 While a major offense will prohibit your employment, a minor one, such as a speeding ticket may not disqualify you, if it meets the State of Arizona fingerprint and background check requirements.

 While GCG DOES NOT have co-ed group homes at the moment, it does provide group homes that support male or female members, only.
 GCG has an all-female group home in Paradise Valley, and an all-male group home in Mesa.
 An all-female group home is in the works for Scottsdale.

-GCG serves the developmentally disabled with an emphasis on those with behavioral issues.
+GCG serves people who have a developmental disability with an emphasis on those with behavioral issues.
 It also provides homes for those whose physical disability restricts them to a wheelchair.

 We encourage you to read the entire content of our website, and reach out to us using our Contact PAGE, so that we can have a Question and Answer session, which will provide you the way ahead for admission to a GCG home.